otisvg/CV/README.md

 A JavaScript-focused bootcamp and the start of my working journey in becoming a developer.
 You can check out the projects I created whilst at General Assembly [here](https://codotis.github.io/).

+## Soft Skills

+**Adaptable**

+Swiftly learning new technologies was a core part of my Makers experience.
+I built projects using Ruby, JavaScript, React, Sinatra and Ruby on Rails - to name a few.
+As a result, I’m able to pick up new languages and frameworks quickly and confidently by following strong developer processes.
+This includes learning languages by translation, following documentation, sourcing valuable learning resources online and following my own initiative.

+**Communicator**

+During my time working at Talent Match I managed a team of Youth Workers and provided one-to-one CV support to young people.
+This required constant communication, empathy and the aptitude to build friendships with a range of people.
+I also was a speaker at a youth conference in Barcelona, and ran creative workshops.

+**Helper**

+My training at Makers included learning about the importance of constructive feedback.
+To work on this, I asked for feedback at the end of each pairing session.
+I was frequently told that I'm patient, an excellent teacher and that I'm able to explain concepts both informatively and patiently.

 ## Work Experience

 **Soho Sandwich Co** (October 2019 to September 2020)